bus-api-provider-events — Bus Events API provider

 bus-api-provider-events --addr 127.0.0.1:8081 --events-backend memory

 Keep that provider running in one terminal.
-In another terminal, mint a token with the narrow scopes needed by the event namespace:
+In another terminal, mint a token with the narrow resources needed by the event namespace:

 mkdir -p ./local